The Cost of Editing & How to Stay in Your Budget

 But I don’t speak for all readers.
 So know your audience.

-Manuscript assessments will suggest how to fix some of the issues in a manuscript; a beta read will not.
+Hire a level 1 editor to suggest how to fix some of the issues in a manuscript; a beta read will not.
 While the editor will not point out the issues in the text as they occur (remember, this service doesn’t include any markings in the actual text or margin of the text), the letter should be detailed enough for you to find those areas yourself.
+If your manuscript just has some big-picture issues but you feel confident in your content and organization or your story and characters overall, this would be a good route to go to save money.

 Then, skimp on the copyediting; just using programs and other readers to help you spot errors.

-I have included this option because I know this seems to be a popular way to cut costs, and I want you to go into this option with eyes wide open and do it the best way you possibly can.
+I have included this option because I know this seems to be a popular way to cut costs, but I want you to go into this option with eyes wide open and do it the best way you possibly can.

-Some programs out there, like Grammarly and ProWritingAid, can help spot some errors.
+AI and some programs out there, like Grammarly and ProWritingAid, can help spot some errors.
 These programs do not replace an actual editor.
 Many times they suggest changes that are wrong.
 Seriously, I reject nearly 70% of the suggestions from these programs.

 You could also enlist friends and family, but be warned they don’t know the rules like they think they do.
 Many people think things are incorrect when they are correct, and correct when they are incorrect.
 There are a lot of grammar misconceptions out there.